What we know about Syria's chemical weapons

 Syrian Deputy Foreign Minister Fayssal Mikdad similarly told al-Mayadeen TV that Syria had given the OPCW and United Nations information in recent weeks on the Jabhat al-Nusra terrorist group transporting toxic substances into Syria, state-run news agency SANA reported.

-But Dan Kaszeta, a chemical weapons specialist and managing director of Strongpoint Security, said the Russian version of Tuesday's events was implausible, in a piece published on citizen journalist website Bellingcat.
+But Dan Kaszeta, a chemical weapons specialist and managing director of Strongpoint Security, told CNN that the Russian version of events was "highly implausible."

-All the nerve agents used in the Syrian conflict so far have been binary chemical warfare agents, he said, which are mixed from different components within a few days of use.
-This is done because of the difficulties of safely storing and handling agents such as sarin.
+All the nerve agents used in the Syrian conflict so far have been binary nerve agents, he said, which are mixed from different components within a few days of use.
+This is done because of the difficulties of handling agents such as Sarin, which has a very short shelf life, he said.

-"Even assuming that large quantities of both sarin precursors were located in the same part of the same warehouse (a practice that seems odd), an air-strike is not going to cause the production of large quantities of sarin," Kaszeta wrote.
-"One of the precursors is isopropyl alcohol.
-It would go up in a ball of flame.
-A very large one.
-Which has not been in evidence.

-"Another issue is that, if the Syrian regime actually did believe that the warehouse stored chemical warfare agents, then striking it deliberately was an act of chemical warfare by proxy."
+"Nerve agents are the result of a very expensive, exotic, industrial chemical process -- these are not something you just whip up," he said.

+The idea that the Syrian opposition would be able to build the covert supply chain to make a nerve agent and then would move it around and store it in a warehouse, rather than a bunker, makes no sense, Kaszeta said.

 What chemical agent was involved?

-This won't be known for sure until tests are carried out but medical experts report symptoms consistent with the use of nerve agents, which include sarin.
+This won't be known for sure until tests are carried out but medical experts report symptoms consistent with the use of nerve agents, which include Sarin.

-"The likelihood of exposure to a chemical attack is amplified by an apparent lack of external injuries reported in cases showing a rapid onset of similar symptoms, including acute respiratory distress as the main cause of death.
-Some cases appear to show additional signs consistent with exposure to organophosphorus chemicals, a category of chemicals that includes nerve agents," the World Health Organization said in a statement.
+The World Health Organization says the victims' symptoms are consistent with exposure to nerve agents, pointing to "the apparent lack of external injuries" and "acute respiratory distress as the main cause of death."

+Doctors without Borders, or MSF, said a team providing support to the emergency department of Bab Al Hawa hospital in Idlib province had "confirmed that patients' symptoms are consistent with exposure to a neurotoxic agent such as Sarin gas."

-Khaula Sawah, board member and former CEO of the Union of Medical Care and Relief Organizations (OUSSM), said her field team in Idlib had reported that while it cannot yet be confirmed, doctors believe -- based on the symptoms of the patients-- that this is some form of organophosphate nerve agent.
+Khaula Sawah, board member and former CEO of the Union of Medical Care and Relief Organizations (OUSSM), said her field team in Idlib had reported that while still unconfirmed, doctors believe -- based on the symptoms of the patients -- that some form of organophosphate nerve agent was used.

 "The symptoms rapidly developed within minutes, including redness of eyes, foaming at the mouth, contracted pupils, severe dyspnoea (labored breathing) or shortness of breath and suffocation," she told CNN.
 "The symptoms progressed so rapidly that fatality occurred within 10 minutes.
 If there were no supportive care or ICU, people were dying."

-The Syrian American Medical Society said in a news release that hospitals in the surrounding area had "received patients who suffered symptoms indicative of an organophosphorus compounds agent, a category of toxic gases which includes sarin."
+The Syrian American Medical Society also said hospitals in the area around Khan Sheikhoun had "received patients who suffered symptoms indicative of an organophosphorus compounds agent, a category of toxic gases which includes Sarin."

-"According to SAMS doctors on the ground, symptoms seen in patients included constricted (or 'pinpoint') pupils, foaming at the mouth, and the loss of consciousness, slow heart rate, slow breathing, vomiting, muscles spasms and other neurological symptoms consistent with nerve agents.
-Blood and secretion samples have been collected in many hospitals."

-So what is sarin?
+So what is Sarin?

 Sarin is a clear, colorless, tasteless and odorless liquid that was originally developed in 1938 in Germany as a pesticide.
 It was used in two terrorist attacks in Japan in 1994 and 1995.